 The following table is designed to provide an optimal order for taking both required and recommended general education, major, and elective courses for this program.
 Your plan will be unique to you, based on your previous education and credit earned.
-See pp. 75-77 for information on general education and overall requirements for completing a bachelor's degree.
 Contact an academic advisor with all questions about your official plan.

-BS IN SOCIAL SCIENCE Recommended and Required Courses Requirement(s) LIBS 150 Introduction to Research (1) General education/research and computing literacy PACE 111M Program and Career Exploration in Multidisciplinary Studies (3) or PACE 111S General education/research and computing literacy WRTG 111 Academic Writing I (3) Or other general education/ communications CMST 301 Digital Media and Society (3) Or other general education/ computing and research NUTR 100 Elements of Nutrition (3) Or other general education/ biological and physical sciences ANTH 102 Introduction to Cultural Anthropology or GERO 100 Contemporary Issues in Aging or PSYC 100 Introduction to Psychology or SOCY 100 Introduction to Sociology (3) Major SPCH 100 Foundations of Oral Communication (3) Or other general education/ communications STAT 200 Introduction to Statistics (3) Related and general education/mathematics WRTG 112 Academic Writing II (3) General education/ communications SOCY 100 Introduction to Sociology or ANTH 102 Introduction to Cultural Anthropology or GERO 100 Contemporary Issues in Aging or PSYC 100 Introduction to Psychology (3) Major HUMN 100 Introduction to Humanities (3) Or other general education/ arts and humanities BIOL 101 Concepts of Biology (3) and BIOL 102 Laboratory in Biology (1) Or other general education/ biological and physical sciences PHIL 140 Introduction to Moral Philosophy and Ethical Reasoning (3) Or other general education/ behavioral and social sciences ARTH 334 Understanding Movies (3) Or other general education/ arts and humanities Elective (3) Elective
+BS IN SOCIAL SCIENCE Recommended and Required Courses Requirement(s) LIBS 150 Introduction to Research (1) Or other general education research and computing literacy PACE 111M Program and Career Exploration in Multidisciplinary Studies (3) or PACE 111S General education/research and computing literacy WRTG 111 Academic Writing I (3) Or other general education/ communications CMST 301 Digital Media and Society (3) Or other general education/ computing and research NUTR 100 Elements of Nutrition (3) Or other general education/ biological and physical sciences ANTH 102 Introduction to Cultural Anthropology or GERO 100 Contemporary Issues in Aging or PSYC 100 Introduction to Psychology or SOCY 100 Introduction to Sociology (3) Major SPCH 100 Foundations of Oral Communication (3) Or other general education/ communications STAT 200 Introduction to Statistics (3) Related and general education/mathematics WRTG 112 Academic Writing II (3) General education/ communications ANTH 102 Introduction to Cultural Anthropology or GERO 100 Contemporary Issues in Aging or PSYC 100 Introduction to Psychology or SOCY 100 Introduction to Sociology (3) Major HUMN 100 Introduction to Humanities (3) Or other general education/ arts and humanities BIOL 101 Concepts of Biology (3) and BIOL 102 Laboratory in Biology (1) Or other general education/ biological and physical sciences SOCY 100 Introduction to Sociology (3) Or other general education/ behavioral and social sciences ARTH 334 Understanding Movies (3) Or other general education/ arts and humanities Elective (3) Elective

-ECON 201 Principles of Macroeconomics (3) Or other general education/ behavioral and social sciences BEHS 210 Introduction to Social Sciences (3) Major Elective (3) Elective BEHS 220 Diversity Awareness (3) or BEHS 250 Social Justice Movement (3) Major Elective (3) Elective BEHS 300 Research Methods in Social Sciences (3) Major Elective (3) Elective ANTH 345 World Prehistory and Archaeology or GERO 302 Health and Aging or PSYC 321 Social Psychology or SOCY 313 The Individual and Society (3) Major WRTG 391 Advanced Research Writing (3) Or other general education/ communications Elective (3) Elective ANTH 346 Anthropology of Language and Communication or GERO 311 Gender and Aging or PSYC 338 Psychology of Gender or SOCY 325 The Sociology of Gender (3) Major Elective (3) Elective Elective (3) Elective ANTH 350 Health, Illness, and Healing or GERO 427 Culture and Aging or PSYC 351 Lifespan Development or SOCY 423 Race and Ethnicity: A Global Perspective (3) Major Elective (3) Elective Elective (3) Elective ANTH 351 Anthropology in Forensic Investigations or GERO 320 Psychosocial Aspects of Aging or PSYC 354 Cross-Cultural Psychology or SOCY 350 Contemporary Social Problems (3) Major Elective (3) Elective BEHS 495 Advanced Seminar in Social Sciences (3) Major/capstone CAPL 398A Career Planning Management (1) Elective
+ECON 201 Principles of Macroeconomics (3) Or other general education/ behavioral and social sciences BEHS 210 Introduction to Social Sciences (3) Major Elective (3) Elective BEHS 220 Diversity Awareness (3) or BEHS 250 Social Justice Movement (3) Major Elective (3) Elective BEHS 300 Research Methods in Social Sciences (3) Major Elective (3) Elective ANTH 345 World Prehistory and Archaeology or GERO 302 Health and Aging or PSYC 338 Psychology of Gender or SOCY 313 The Individual and Society (3) Major WRTG 391 Advanced Research Writing (3) Or other general education/ communications Elective (3) Elective ANTH 346 Anthropology of Language and Communication or GERO 311 Gender and Aging or PSYC 354 Cross-Cultural Psychology or SOCY 325 The Sociology of Gender (3) Major Elective (3) Elective Elective (3) Elective ANTH 350 Health, Illness, and Healing or GERO 427 Culture and Aging or PSYC 386 Psychology of Stress or SOCY 423 Race and Ethnicity: A Global Perspective (3) Major Elective (3) Elective Elective (3) Elective ANTH 351 Anthropology in Forensic Investigations or GERO 320 Psychosocial Aspects of Aging or PSYC 437 Positive Psychology or SOCY 350 Contemporary Social Problems (3) Major Elective (3) Elective BEHS 495 Social Sciences Capstone (3) Major/capstone